A Brief History of Harrisburg University

 Linking Higher Education to Strategic Economic Development

 Enter Harrisburg University of Science and Technology, a private urban educational institution that provides competencies that encourage the successful navigation of the STEM careers by all students.
+Harrisburg University opened its doors on August 25th, welcoming its first class of 113 students.
 The University represents STEM-based economic development and it has become a blue print for chambers of commerce around the nation to meet their talent dividends.

 Central to Harrisburg University's mission is to link education to business needs in the region.
 Long before we accepted a single application, senior management met with more than 100 chief executive officers from companies throughout the Commonwealth to determine their workforce needs.
 Based on the answers the university designed its curriculum.
 Members of regional industry are also participant in developing the university's course curriculum and participating as corporate faculty and program advisory members.
-In addition, the school links every student with a business mentor upon enrollment and its multi-year internships are mandatory.
+Additionally, multiple internships are mandatory.

 The location of the University's campus is near many of the businesses where HU students serve internships.
 This reciprocal relationship allows students to gain real-work experience in the business technology sector and companies to gain pre-qualified employees whom they can educate and train for the specific needs of their industry.
 By aligning traditional undergraduate degrees with science and technology-based workforce development, HU helps stimulate the growth of a knowledge-based economy in central Pennsylvania, position the region's workforce to participate successfully in the 21st century's knowledge-based economy.